Théodore Pilette

+Théodore Eugène Pilette (8 September 1883 – 13 May 1921) was a Belgian racing driver and businessman.
+He started racing in 1903.

+Pilette was the importer in Belgium for Bugatti and Mercedes, the brand of Daimler Motoren Gesellschaft.
+His concession, Etablissements Pilette, was located Rue Veydt in Brussels.

-Théodore Eugène Pilette (8 September 1883 – 13 May 1921) was a Belgian racing driver.
-He started racing in 1903 and was the first Belgian to race at the Indianapolis 500.
-Competing in the 1913 event with his works Mercedes-Knight, Pilette was among the first Europe-based drivers to travel from overseas for the race.
+Pilette was the first Belgian to race at the Indianapolis 500, competing in the 1913 event with his works Mercedes-Knight, Pilette was among the first Europe-based drivers to travel from overseas for the race.
 Despite having the smallest engine, he took fifth place, averaging 68.148 mph (109.674 km/h) over the 500 miles (800 km).

-Pilette was the importer in Belgium for Bugatti and Mercedes.
-His concession, Etablissements Pilette, was located Rue Veydt in Brussels.
+In the 1914 French Grand Prix won 1-2-3 by Mercedes, he drove one of two additional Mercedes that did not finish.

-Pilette died on his way back from the Mercedes factory in a road accident near Capellen with his mechanic, Bruyère.
+Pilette died on his way back from the Stuttgart Mercedes factory in a road accident near Capellen with his mechanic, Bruyère.
 He was the father of auto racer André Pilette, and grandfather of racer Teddy Pilette.